TorbenKoehn/php-xtpl/README.md

 ## Loops

-There is only one kind of loop right now:

-The for-loop (Which is also a foreach loop)
-You might think it works like a for-loop, but right now it's really **only** a foreach loop
+There are for and foreach-loops right now.
+Both work with the `<for>` element.

+A simple foreach-loop works like this:

 ```xml
     <for each="my.posts" as="post">